Samir-frontend/Responsive-Landing-Page-ShopEase/README.md

 ## 🧾 What is ShopEase?

-> A clean, modern, **fully responsive e-commerce landing page** designed to showcase products beautifully.
-Built with **pure CSS** to master layout techniques — Flexbox, Grid, animations & responsive breakpoints — without relying on any framework.
+> A clean, modern, **fully responsive e-commerce landing page** built during my internship at **Saiket Systems (2026)**.
+Designed to showcase products beautifully using **pure CSS** — Flexbox, Grid, animations & responsive breakpoints — without relying on any framework.

 ---